 So, follow me to my secret place.
 (And mind the cat pics along the way!)

-Laura Benedict is the Edgar- and ITW Thriller Award-nominated author of eight books, including When I Make Love to the Bug Man (stories) and novels of suspense, including the forthcoming The Stranger Inside (February 2019).
+Laura Benedict is the Edgar- and ITW Thriller Award- nominated author of eight books, including When I Make Love to the Bug Man (stories) and novels of suspense, including the forthcoming The Stranger Inside (February 2019).
 On the lighter side of mystery, Laura wrote Small Town Trouble, a cozy crime novel, for the Familiar Legacy series.
-Her Bliss House gothic trilogy: THE ABANDONED HEART, CHARLOTTE’S STORY (Booklist starred review), and BLISS HOUSE.
-Her short fiction has appeared in Ellery Queen’s Mystery Magazine, PANK, on NPR, and in numerous anthologies like Thrillers: 100 Must-Reads, The Lineup: 20 Provocative Women Writers, and St. Louis Noir.
-A native of Cincinnati, Ohio, she grew up in Louisville, Kentucky and claims both as hometowns.
-Get to know her better at laurabenedict.com.
+Her Bliss House gothic trilogy includes: The Abandoned Heart, Charlotte’s Story (Booklist starred review), and Bliss House.
+Her short fiction has appeared in Ellery Queen’s Mystery Magazine, and in numerous anthologies like Thrillers: 100 Must-Reads, The Lineup: 20 Provocative Women Writers, and St. Louis Noir.
+A native of Cincinnati, she lives in Southern Illinois with her family.